Infineon/btsdk-utils/BTSpy/README.txt

 BTSpy is a trace utility that can be used in the WICED BT platforms to view protocol and generic trace messages from the embedded device.
-The tool can run on the Windows, Linux or OSX systems.
+The tool can run on Windows, Linux or OSX systems.
 It listens on the UDP port 9876 and can receive specially formatted message from another application on the same or different system.

-To start BTSpy execute wiced_tools\BTSpy\<OS>, BTSpy.exe on Windows or bt_spy.dmg on MacOS or use RunBtSpy.sh on Linux.
-Note that only single instance of the application can be executed on a machine.
+To start BTSpy execute wiced_btsdk\tools\btsdk-utils\BTSpy\<OS>, BTSpy.exe on Windows or bt_spy.dmg on MacOS or use RunBtSpy.sh on Linux.
+Note that only a single instance of the application can be executed on a machine.

-To read traces over the UART interface the Client Control application (apps\host\<OS>\ClientControl), should open the serial port associated with the HCI UART port of the CYW207xx which should be configured to use the same baud rate as configured in the embedded application.
+To read traces over the UART interface the Client Control application (wiced_btsdk\tools\btsdk-host-apps-bt-ble\client_control), should open the serial port associated with the HCI UART port of the CYW20xxx, which should be configured to use the same baud rate as configured in the embedded application.

 How to send application traces to BTSpy